JGCRI/gcam-doc/fusion.md

 -   Data in a year vector (such as LUC emissions) for only the years in the current timestep.

 Once we know how many state data there are in a period we can allocate space to store the centrally managed data in a two dimensional array.
 The first dimension is an entry for each state variable.
-The second dimension is for the states, where the first is the "base" state and the rest are "scratch" (without parallel enabled just 1 however when enabled it is one for each thread, on PIC some nodes can have as many as 48 threads).
+The second dimension is for the states, where the first is the "base" state and the rest are "scratch".
+Without parallel enabled there is just 1 scratch state.
+However, when parallel calculations are enabled there is one scratch space for each thread.

 Since we need to be able to quickly copy over scratch state we need to store the data contigiously.
 Thus in order to keep several copies of state and quickly replace it is important we keep that total number of state variables to a reasonable amount.
-Currently we observe 300,000 to 700,000 double values depending on the model period which is ~ 2 - 5 MB worth of memory per state which is well with in reason.
+Currently we observe 300,000 to 700,000 double values depending on the model period which is ~ 2 - 5 MB worth of memory per scratch space.